somesh-ghaturle/Projects/Multi-Agent-Content-Analytics/README.md

 open http://localhost:3000
 ```

-## 📄 License
+## �‍💻 Author & License

-MIT License - Open source project for educational and commercial use.
+All code and content in this repository is for educational and personal use.

+**Somesh Ramesh Ghaturle**
+MS in Data Science, Pace University

 ---

-**Built with 🤖 using Multi-Agent AI, LangChain, GraphQL, and modern ML frameworks**
+### Built with 🤖 using Multi-Agent AI, LangChain, GraphQL, and modern ML frameworks